RaijmakersH/az900-labs/Instructions/Walkthroughs/07-Implement Azure Functions.md

     ![Screenshot of the get function URL pane inside the function editor in Azure portal.
 The display elements get function URL button, set key dropdown, and copy URL button are highlighted to indicate how to obtain and copy the function URL from the function editor.](../images/0705.png)

-7. Paste the copied function URL into your web browser's address bar.
+7. Open a new browser tab and paste the copied function URL into your web browser's address bar.
 When the page is requested the function will run.
 Notice the message that the function needs a name.

     ![Screenshot of the please provide a name message.](../images/0706.png)